stevensgeek41/academic-kickstart/content/home/experience.md

   date_end = "2019-06-01"
   description = """
   Responsibilities include:
-  * Conducted research on stereo matching, especially global optimization
+  * Conducted research investigation on stereo matching and implemented algorithms of classical papers using MATLAB
-  * Proposed a constraint to better describe occlusion using contour information
+  * Proposed a novel constraint of correspondent pixels based on geometry observation made easy by aligned-contours from two input images

   """

 +++